-The input of the caregiver is sought for each patient we see.
-Because memory loss and other related symptoms are often multi-factorial and complex, we believe that a multidisciplinary and comprehensive evaluation is necessary for most patients.
+Memory loss and other related symptoms are often multi-factorial and complex.
+We believe that a multidisciplinary and comprehensive evaluation is necessary in most cases.
 This initial evaluation includes assessments that would normally take two or three visits in a traditional medical setting.

-Following this conference, the clinicians discuss their findings with the patient and the family.
-In some cases, a diagnosis will be deferred until more information (such as blood tests or brain imaging) is collected.
+Clinician findings are thoroughly discussed with the patient and the family.
+In some cases, a diagnosis may be deferred until more information (such as blood tests or brain imaging) is collected.
 A written report is then sent to the primary care physician or referring physician.

 Sample vMRI from age-related atrophy report